Articles by Michelle Dubé

 While earning a degree from the University of Western Ontario’s Media Information and Technoculture program, Dubé concurrently received a diploma in Broadcast Journalism from Fanshawe College.

 Born in Anaheim, Calif. and raised in Hamilton, Dubé now calls Toronto home.
 She speaks French and English.
-She and her husband have two girls and a third baby on the way in 2020.
+She and her husband Mark have three beautiful kids.

 Follow her on Twitter: @MichelleDubeCTV